Jose01000111/101.3-Change-run-levels-boot-targets-and-shutdown-or-reboot-system/README.md

 # 🧪 LPIC-1 Lab: Managing Runlevels, Boot Targets, and System Shutdown/Reboot

-This repository contains my hands-on lab exercises for **LPIC-1 certification**, focusing on managing system runlevels (boot targets) and controlling shutdown/reboot processes on Linux using `systemd` and legacy tools.
+This project contains my hands-on lab exercises for **LPIC-1 certification**, focusing on managing system runlevels (boot targets) and controlling shutdown/reboot processes on Linux using `systemd` and legacy tools.

 I’ve included some helpful links to guide you through the lab and for studying afterward: